|

 Instructions

-1. Prepare ground cherry juice by husking and washing ground cherries, then running them through a food processor.
+1. Prepare ground cherry juice by husking and washing ground cherries, then running them through a food processor or blender.

 2. Cook ground cherries gently for at least 15 minutes, until very soft.
 Drain through jelly bag for several hours or overnight.
 Avoid squeezing bag to keep juice clear.